Virginia's Incentives Policy

-The International Trade Facility Tax Credit provides a tax credit for either creating new jobs or capital investment in an international trade facility as a result of moving 10% more cargo through a Virginia Port Authority-operated cargo facility than in the preceding taxable year.
+Virginia's International Trade Facility Tax Credit benefits companies by offering tax credits for either creating new jobs or capital investment in an international trade facility as a result of moving five percent more cargo through a public or private port facility in Virginia than in the preceding taxable year.
+This tax credit is administered by the Virginia Port Authority.
 Click here for more information.

 Port of Virginia Economic and Infrastructure Development Grant Program

-The Port of Virginia Economic and Infrastructure Development Zone Grant Program (POV Zone Grant) provides a grant to certain Qualified Companies to incentivize companies to locate new maritime-related employment centers or expand existing centers in specified localities in order to encourage and facilitate the growth of the Port of Virginia in accordance with criteria established by legislation.
+The Port of Virginia Economic and Infrastructure Development Grant Program (POV Grant) provides a grant to incentivize qualified companies to locate or expand maritime-related employment centers in Virginia to encourage and facilitate the growth of the Port of Virginia.
+This grant program is administered by the Virginia Port Authority.
 Click here for more information.

 Community Development Block Grants

 The Virginia Community Development Block Grant (CDBG) is a federally-funded grant administered by the Department of Housing and Community Development (DHCD).
 DHCD provides funding to eligible units of local government for projects that address critical community needs including housing, infrastructure and economic development.
 Funds may be used for off-site activities such as water and sewer line extensions or treatment facilities and road and rail access.
 Funds may also be available as loans for on-site assistance that supports economic development.
 Click here for more information.